 The Nobuyuki Tsujii Live at Carnegie Hall solo piano concert was performed in November, 2011.
 Soon thereafter, the material on this disc came out in an Avex Classics disc sold in Japan.
 I bought the Japanese version.
 I don't know any Japanese, so there were a lot of things about the Avex Classic title that I couldn't read or report on.
-In the mini-review I wished that this program would be published for the Western markets.
-In July, 2012, this happened.
+I wished that this program would be published for the Western markets.
+In July, 2012, EuroArts heard by wish and granted with subject title.
 This EuroArts version has the same has the same music that Avex Classics released.
 The keepcase booklet is in English, with notes also in German and French.
 Now I can report that the executive producer is Hiroyuki Nakashima; audio recording is by Leszek Maria Wojcik; cameras and video recording are credited to Manny Gutierrez, David Smith, and Julie Brenckle.

 "Nobu," blind from birth, is a piano prodigy who learns masterpieces by ear and also composes.
 He may have other challenges in addition to sightlessness.
 For example, his head bobs about in a kind of Brownian motion that has little apparent relationship to the music he's playing or what is happening around him.
 This is somewhat disconcerting until you get used to it.
 He got his big breakthrough in 2009 at the Cliburn Competition and has since made a number of recordings.
 This is his first HDVD.